Adílio (footballer, born 1956): Managerial career

-After retiring from playing, Adílio began to devote himself to coaching.
-His first experience was the front of Saudi Bahain, soon after, as Brown is affectionately called, took command of the CFZ, his companion of old Zico.
+After retiring from playing, Adílio devoted himself to coaching, first taking a role with Saudi Bahain.
+Soon after, Adílio took charge of CFZ, the football school founded by his former teammate Zico.

-In 2003 the former player accepted an invitation from Flamengo to take command of the basic categories.
-Back in his crib, Adilio played an enviable job in front of the red and black boys.
-In four years in junior, he was champion in Rio, OPG Cup double champion, champion of the Rio-São Paulo and Belo Horizonte Cup, and placed third in the World Cup in Malaysia.
-Also helped form players of the caliber of Renato Augusto, Erick Flores, Thiago Sales, and midfielder Rômulo.
+In 2003, the former player accepted an invitation from Flamengo to coach in the club's youth academy, and was highly regarded for his achievements with the club's youth players.
+During Adílio's four years in charge, the youth team won the Rio State Championship, two OPG Cups, the Rio-São Paulo Cup and the Belo Horizonte Cup, placing third at the Youth World Cup in Malaysia.
+He also helped develop important players such as Renato Augusto, Erick Flores, Thiago Sales, and midfielder Rômulo.